kevinjqiu/blog/content/post/2016-12-19-couchdb-index-benchmark.markdown

     c/s = 12841.43
     ^Caverage = 11463.88

 The performance for PyPy isn't much greater is probably due to the fact how the CouchDB query protocol works: it sends the query server one document at a time to run the map function over.
-JIT excels at loops but at each request/response cycle, the query server only operate one document at a time.
+JIT excels at loops but at each request/response cycle, the query server only operates one document at a time.
 The JIT wasn't given a chance to warmup.
 That was my conjecture anyway, as I'm not an expert on PyPy's JIT internals.

 ## Native Views

 As we can see, the performance of external query servers don't vary by a lot.
 Another interesting observation is that the query server process was not fully saturated, doesn't matter when it's Javascript, Python, or PyPy.

 Looking at the [CouchDB query protocol](2016-11-16-couchdb-index-view-benchmark), it seemed that the process of feeding data to the external query server is the bottleneck: The CouchDB erlang process serializes the document from Erlang to JSON, send JSON to the query server's process.
 The query server deserializes JSON, run the map/reduce function and serializes that into JSON to be fed back to the CouchDB process, and the CouchDB process deserializes that back into Erlang's data structure.
 Wouldn't it be great if all of that can happen within the same runtime as the CouchDB process?
-That brought me to research writing CouchDB views in Erlang, and indeed, there is [such thing](https://wiki.apache.org/couchdb/EnableErlangViews).
+That brought me to research writing CouchDB views in Erlang, and indeed, there is [such a thing](https://wiki.apache.org/couchdb/EnableErlangViews).

-Having dabbled with Erlang at the beginning of my career before, I'm not put off by the idea.
+Having dabbled with Erlang at the beginning of my career, I'm not put off by the idea.
 However, Erlang is not a beginner-friendly language if you're coming from the C/C++/Java line.

 First we need to enable Erlang native query server in the configs.